kunstmusik/blue-manual/docs/users/concepts/rendering.md

 ### Render in Real-time

-Rendering in uses the project's Real-Time render settings to render the project in realtime to the users soundcard.
+This type of rendering uses the project's Real-Time render settings to render the project in realtime to the users soundcard.
 This is the most common rendering one will likely use.
-To use this, you can press the play button at the top of the window, use the "Project-\>Render/Stop Project" menu option, or use the F9 shortcut key.
+To use this, you can press the play button at the top of the window, use the "Project-\>Render/Stop Project" menu option, hit the space bar when the score is in focus, or use the F9 shortcut key.

 ### Generate CSD to Screen